 Accessibility in design systems (in Web Awesome)

 At Web Awesome, we make accessibility a priority at every stage from design through development.
-Each component is built with accessibility in mind, and we make our best efforts to ensure that you’ll have a smooth, intuitive experience whether you’re using a mouse, a keyboard, or a screen reader.
+Each component is built with WCAG guidelines in mind, and we make our best efforts to ensure that you’ll have a smooth, intuitive experience whether you’re using a mouse, a keyboard, or a screen reader.

 We want every app and website built with Web Awesome to be inclusive, and we know that starts with us.